-London International Financial Futures & Options Exchange

-The London International Financial Futures and Options Exchange (LIFFE)?
+What is the London International Financial Futures and Options Exchange (LIFFE)?

 Originally located in the historic Royal Exchange building near Bank, it later transferred to Cannon Bridge in 1991.
 Initially, it offered futures contracts and options only.
 However, after merging with the London Traded Options Market in 1993, it started offering equity options as well.
 It then changed its name to the London International Financial Futures and Options Exchange.

 Originally, one of the most widely-traded products on the LIFFE was a futures contract on Bunds, a 10-year German Government Bond.
 The DTB offered a similar product but since it was an electronic exchange, it charged lower fees.
 Soon, DTB’s market share grew further, leaving LIFFE with only 10%.

-The London International Financial Futures and Options Exchange was originally structured after the Chicago Board of Trade and the Chicago Mercantile Exchange, with trading on an open outcry basis wherein traders meet on the trading floor or the “pit” to conduct the transactions.
+The London International Financial Futures and Options Exchange was originally structured after the Chicago Board of Trade and the Chicago Mercantile Exchange, with trading on an open outcry basis, wherein traders meet on the trading floor or the “pit” to conduct the transactions.

 After losing a substantial amount of market share for its main product, Bunds futures contracts, the LIFFE decided to develop an electronic trading platform.
 Initially, it put up an electronic trading platform known as Automated Pit Trading that was only used for after-hours trading.
 Now, the LIFFE uses a new electronic trading platform known as LIFFE CONNECT.
-On 24 November 2000, the last three of the once 26 open outcry pits were permanently closed.
+On November 24, 2000, the last three of the once 26 open outcry pits were permanently closed.